Follow us

 • Review all employment and exclusivity agreements.

-• Review all license agreements, real estate leases, power of attorney contracts, indemnification and other agreements.
+• Review all license agreements, real estate leases, power of attorney contracts, indemnification, and other agreements.

 • Who are the company’s most important subcontractors, if any?